Cryptolens/Help/md/create-license.md

 you can test the following:

 * `IWXAZ-FVMOD-KBZQU-DKUFW` - all features in one years since this tutorial was written
 * `IYVOO-JCWXQ-LCRBI-ZAIQZ` - all features but the recorder with no time constraint.

+## Done!

+You have successfully completed this tutorial.
+Please check various
+<a href="#licensetypes" target="blank">licensing models</a>, look through
+our <a href="https://support.serialkeymanager.com/" target="blank">knowledge base</a> or
+ask a question on our <a href="https://support.serialkeymanager.com/forums" target="blank">forum</a>.

+Good luck! :)